• How it works

 What is a rental property investment?

-The goal is to earn a steady stream of passive income while the property also grows in value over time, building your wealth in two ways:
+The goal is to earn income in two main ways:

 Top 6 types of rental property investment